Difference Between Prometheus vs Nagios

 Let us study some important key differences between Prometheus and Nagios:

 - Prometheus provides a time-based monitoring solution, while Nagios will not offer time-based monitoring.
-Also, alerts are present in Prometheus while it is not present in Nagios.
+Also, alerts are present in Prometheus while not in Nagios.
 The time-based monitoring helps Prometheus to monitor and manage the applications based on the schedules and trigger them with the timeline provided.
 However, alerts are present in Prometheus to acknowledge the user if the monitoring does not work well and if there are any critical issues.

 Comparison Table of Prometheus vs Nagios